 If you are experiencing emotional distress after a traumatic event in Maryland, you are not alone.
 The effects of emotional distress can impact almost every aspect of a victim’s life, making it difficult to enjoy life and activities as they once did.
 Fortunately, financial compensation is available in certain cases of emotional distress; and, if you have a claim, it may be worth suing for your emotional losses.

-The Baltimore personal injury attorneys at The Bishop Law Group understand the physical, financial, and emotional losses suffered by accident victims.
+The Baltimore personal injury lawyers at The Bishop Law Group understand the physical, financial, and emotional losses suffered by accident victims.
 If you were hurt because of the reckless or careless actions of someone else, you deserve justice.
 Our firm is committed to helping the wrongfully injured move forward with honesty and integrity.

 Understanding the Symptoms and Effects of Emotional Distress